UPDATE 2-Cricket-Test Series England v New Zealand scoreboard

-May 24 (Infostrada Sports) - Scoreboard at stumps on the fourth day in the first Test between England and New Zealand on Sunday in London, England
+May 21 (Infostrada Sports) - Scoreboard at stumps on the first day in the first Test between England and New Zealand on Thursday in London, England

 To bat: M. Wood, S. Broad, J. Anderson